contagent-xyz/contagent/README.md

-# ReAgent
+# Contagent

-ReAgent is a Java library for modelling agents in a simulation.
+Contagent (*contagion agents*) is a Java library for modelling agents in a simulation.

 It is built using gradle and the AWS Corretto JDK, version 17.